redhat-cop/monitoring/playbooks/infra-prometheus/README.md

 The monitoring stack is deployed by running the setup-prometheus-grafana playbook. <br /> The playbook targets group monitoring-hosts. <br />
 First run of the playbook should be done with --tags="install", which installs docker on target hosts.
-Due to a bug in infra-ansible install-docker role it has to be run twice.
+Due to a bug in infra-ansible install-docker role it has to be run twice (this should be fixed in https://github.com/redhat-cop/infra-ansible/pull/420/).
 Any consecutive runs can be done without the "install" tag. <br />

 How to configure targets
 ========================